fitchle/library-exporter/README.md

 libraryExporter {
     // excludeDependency(String), excludeRepository(URI), exportType(ExportType), parentModule(Project), addModules(Project...)
 }

+// WARNING!
+The configurations must be marked as resolved configurations.compileOnly.configure {
+  isCanBeResolved = true
+}
 ```

 Alternatively, the plugin can be added to the buildscript classpath and applied: